itaybarouch9631-rgb/Ransomware-Project/README.md

 How it Works:
-1. **Silent Infection**==: Upon execution, the client automatically connects to the server, receives an AES key, and encrypts the target directory without user intervention.
+1. **Silent Infection**: Upon execution, the client automatically connects to the server, receives an AES key, and encrypts the target directory without user intervention.
 2. **Hybrid Encryption**:
     * **AES-256**: Used for high-speed file encryption.
     * **RSA-2048**: Used to protect the AES keys within the server's database.